-This is the first in the Cooking with Oil Series, which will look at the best types of oils to use for cooking, their benefits and why you should add them to your diet.
+This is the first in the Cooking with Oil Series, which will look at the best types of oils to use for cooking, their benefits, and why you should add them to your diet.

-The use of olive oil dates back centuries and is a staple part of the diet in many countries especially the Mediterranean region.
+The use of olive oil dates back centuries and is a staple part of the diet in many countries especially in the Mediterranean region.

 Benefits of Cooking with Extra Virgin Olive Oil